 Phi Beta Kappa

-Students compiling a distinguished academic record at University at Albany, State University of New York may be elected members of the venerable (founded 1776) honorary society, Phi Beta Kappa, in their senior year; or, if they do especially well, in their junior year.
+Students compiling a distinguished academic record at the University at Albany, State University of New York may be elected members of the venerable (founded 1776) honorary society, Phi Beta Kappa, in their senior year, or, if they do exceptionally well, in their junior year.
 To be considered for election, students must have the following:

 Requirements for election to Phi Beta Kappa are determined by the local chapter in accordance with the national guidelines.

 Every student is considered automatically, so there is no nomination process.
 The final choices are decided on by the full membership of the University at Albany, State University of New York Chapter, Alpha Alpha of New York.